FIVB Women's Volleyball World Cup (1973–2019)

-The FIVB Volleyball Women's World Cup is an international volleyball competition contested by the senior women's national teams of the members of Fédération Internationale de Volleyball (FIVB), the sport's global governing body.
+The FIVB Volleyball Women's World Cup was an international volleyball competition contested by the senior women's national teams of the members of Fédération Internationale de Volleyball (FIVB), the sport's global governing body, from 1973 to 2019.
 Initially the tournament was played in the year following the Olympic Games, but since 1991 the World Cup has been awarded in the year preceding the Olympic Games.
-The current champion is Turkey, which won its first title at the 2023 tournament.

-The historical format of the competition involves 12 teams, including the automatically qualifying host nation Japan, competing in the tournament phase for the title at venues within the host nation over a period of about two weeks.
-The World Cup (with exception of the 2019 edition) acts as the first qualification event for the following year's Olympic Games with the top two teams qualifying.
+The historical format of the competition involved 12 teams, including the automatically qualifying host nation Japan, competing in the tournament phase for the title at venues within the host nation over a period of about two weeks.
+The World Cup (with exception of the 2019 edition) acted as the first qualification event for the following year's Olympic Games with the top two teams qualifying.

-The 14 World Cup tournaments have been won by six different national teams.
+The 13 World Cup tournaments were won by six different national teams.
 China have won five times.
-The other World Cup winners are Cuba, with four titles; Italy, with two titles; Japan, Russia (as Soviet Union) and Turkey with one title each.
+The other World Cup winners are Cuba, with four titles; Italy, with two titles; Japan and Russia (as Soviet Union) with one title each.

-This tournament should not be confused with the FIVB Volleyball Women's World Championship.

 History

 Origins

 The World Cup was created in 1965 with the purpose of partially filling the gap between the two most important volleyball tournaments, the Olympic Games and the World Championship, which take place in alternating 4-year cycles.
 The establishment of a third international competition would leave only one in every four years with no major events.
 The World Cup has a smaller entry than the World Championship, with at most 12 teams.

 The World Cup was to be held in the year following the Olympic Games.
 The first two tournaments were for men's volleyball only; in 1973, a women's tournament was also introduced.
 Originally, each tournament had a different host, but in 1977 the competition was transferred to Japan on a permanent basis.

 In the 1990s, the installment of annual international events such as the World League and the Grand Prix made the original motivations for the creation of the World Cup obsolete.

 Instead of letting a consolidated event disappear for lack of interest, the FIVB decided to change its format in 1991: it would be held in the year preceding, and not following, the Olympic Games; and it would be considered a first international Olympic qualification tournament, granting the winner a direct berth in the games.

-This move saved the competition.
 The possibility of securing an early berth for the Olympic Games, thus avoiding extraneous and in some cases tight continental qualification procedures, became a consistent motivation for the national federations to participate in the World Cup.
 In 1995, the number of Olympic spots granted at the competition was increased to three, as it remained until 2011.
 In 2015 the number of spots was only two again.